Marvel movies: How to watch all Avengers films in chronological order

 23) Spider-Man: Far From Home (2019)

-Set in the summer of 2024, Far From Home takes place eight months after the events of Endgame, with the blip and Tony Stark's death still playing heavy on the world's mind.
+Set in the summer of 2024, Far From Home takes place eight months after the final events of Endgame, with the blip and Tony Stark's death still playing heavy on the world's mind.